 Which activity will finish at the same time as this activity ?

 Which activity will start after this activity ends?

 After the identification of activities and establishing their dependencies, a network diagram can be drawn.
 Below figure illustrates a simple network diagram.

 Activity durations can be estimated by using past experiences, productivity analysis and three- point estimation method.

+Unlike the Critical Path Method, The PERT Method relies on there point estimation.
 In three-point estimation, activity durations can be determined by making the estimations below;

 – Most Likely Estimate: The most likely estimate